MS Bridge Program at Tufts

-- Select the option that reads Current Junior or Senior at Lafayette College, Smith College or Wellesley College applying to the BS/MS combined degree in the School of Engineering
+- Select the option that reads Current Junior or Senior at Lafayette College, Olin College, Smith College, Union College, or Wellesley College applying to an accelerated MS degree in the School of Engineering

 Note: By following the instructions above, the GRE, application fee, and third letter of recommendation requirements will automatically be waived once you submit your application.